Biostatistics Major, B.S.P.H.

 BIOS 511 Introduction to Statistical Computing and Data Management (fall only) 4

-SPHG 351 Foundations of Public Health 3
+SPHG 351 Foundations of Public Health (fall only) 3

 EPID 600 Principles of Epidemiology for Public Health 1 3